chrisanderson16/ACOM_Transmitter_FPGA_Dev/JANUS/README.md

 <br>

 ### Waveform Generation
 This is where the main sequencing of the transmission comes from.
 The frequency-hopping is introduced to map to each symbol.
-The 32-bit preamble is also create.
+The 32-bit preamble is also created.
 To sum up the portion of the JANUS baseline packet encoding, it is where "pre-transmission" packets are created, including the wake-up tones, 32-bit preamble (which initializes the frequency hopping), chip windowing and/or tukey window, before finally being sent to the transducer.
 <br>
 <br>
 This is an important part of JANUS.
 This needs to be understood.
 The implementation we started with began at the CRC generator.
 This means that to implement an *ACTUAL* JANUS protocol in the system, our input data must be altered to meet the criteria.
 This must be done, following the JANUS bit allocation table, shown below (This table is broken down in greater detail in ANEP-87).